A local automaton for the 2D toric code: Introduction

 Finally, in Sec.~\ref{sec:3D} we make our construction \emph{time-translation invariant} by going to three spatial dimensions.
-For this, we consider $2T$ layers each hosting a different toric code state, stacked in three dimensions with periodic boundary conditions.
-The even-numbered layers are equipped with idle gadgets that act at each timestep, while the odd-numbered layers (with index $2t+1$) periodically apply the gadget action of a 2D toric code automaton at timestep $t$.
-After applying the corresponding gadget, we then transversely swap the pair of layers $2t$ and $2t+1$ (and transversally swap $2t+1$ and $2t+2$ during the next timestep).
+For this, we consider $2T$ layers, each hosting a different toric code state, stacked in three dimensions with periodic boundary conditions.
+The even-numbered layers (with index $2t$) are equipped with idle gadgets that act at each timestep, while the odd-numbered layers (with index $2t+1$) apply the gadget action of a 2D toric code automaton corresponding to timestep $t$.
+After applying either the gadget or an idle, we then transversally swap the pair of layers $2t$ and $2t+1$ (and transversally swap $2t+1$ and $2t+2$ during the next timestep).
+This is shown in Fig.~\ref{fig:3dfig}.
 The result is that the $O(L)$ toric code states move through the third dimension while effectively experiencing the action of the 2D toric code automaton, but with a time-independent operation applied at each site.
-The reason this construction is fault tolerant is that the additional SWAP gates are transversal, and a failure of such gate, followed by measurements of stabilizers of each toric code, can be absorbed into a $p$-bounded gadget failure model.
+The reason this construction is fault-tolerant is that the additional SWAP gates are transversal, and a failure of such a gate, followed by measurements of stabilizers of each toric code, can be absorbed into a $p$-bounded gadget error model.
+This construction is capable of encoding $O(T)$ logical qubits, which matches the encoding rate of the 2D toric code.